Glass Urn ‘Optic Rib Round’ by Michael Trimpol

 N.B.
-The images shown are an example of the series.
+The image shown are an example of the piece.
 Each coloured glass urn is hand blown and therefore there will be small variations in colour and pattern.
 Each one is completely unique and signed by the artist.

 Glass Urn Artist

 Michael Trimpol is our first American artist.
 We are delighted to be able to bring his art glass vases here to the UK.

 Michael was born and raised in Philadelphia.
 He first learnt about glass working when he took a stained glass course in Vermont.